Class Incremental Learning with Task-Specific Batch Normalization and Out-of-Distribution Detection: Method

-The powerful expressive capability of batch normalization was discovered early in research work about generative adversarial networks (GAN) \cite{karras2019style,karras2021alias}, where Karras et al. discovered that the StyleGAN model is able to generate a variety of realistic images by just merely adjusting the BN layer.
-Specifically, for the $l^{th}$ layer's $j^{th}$ convolutional kernel within the convolutional neural network, we denote the output of the convolution operation on a single input sample as feature map $\mathbf{z}_{l, j}$.
+The powerful expressive capability of batch normalization was discovered early in research work about generative adversarial networks (GAN) \cite{karras2019style,karras2021alias}.
+In particular, the StyleGAN model is able to generate a variety of realistic images by just merely adjusting the BN layer(s). {Owing to BN’s ability to adjust feature distributions, even BN alone can improve the model’s capacity to learn new tasks, thus ensuring plasticity.
+Meanwhile, freezing the shared convolutional layers and preserved BN parameters of previous tasks ensures knowledge retention and stability.} Specifically, for the $j$-th convolutional kernel of the $l$-th layer within the convolutional neural network, we denote the output of the convolution operation on a single input sample as feature map $\mathbf{z}_{l, j}$.
 Across a batch, the outputs of all input samples for this kernel are marked as $\mathbf{Z}_{l, j}$.
 The BN layer standardizes each feature map as follows

-where $\mu(\mathbf{Z}_{l, j})$ and $\sigma(\mathbf{Z}_{l, j})$ denote the mean and standard deviation of all elements within the feature map produced by the $j^{th}$ convolutional kernel of the $l^{th}$ layer. $\gamma_{l,j}$ and $\beta_{l,j}$ are trainable scaling and shifting parameters that independently adjust each feature map.
+where $\mu(\mathbf{Z}_{l, j})$ and $\sigma(\mathbf{Z}_{l, j})$ denote the mean and standard deviation of all elements within the feature map produced by the $j$-th convolutional kernel of the $l$-th layer. $\gamma_{l,j}$ and $\beta_{l,j}$ are trainable scaling and shifting parameters that independently adjust each feature map.
 This means that BN first normalizes the outputs to zero mean and unit variance and then re-adjusts the distribution of the feature maps through scaling and shifting operations.
-This mechanism shows that the parameters of the BN layer are directly related to the data distribution, enhancing the feature extractor's adaptability for different task data distributions.
-Moreover, compared to the numerous parameters in convolutional kernels, the BN layer has much fewer parameters, which not only makes it easier to adjust but also more storage-efficient.
-For example, in the ResNet18 model, the total parameter number of all convolutional kernels is 11 million parameters, but all the BN layers contain only about 15,000 parameters, much fewer than that of all convolutional kernels.
+This formula (Equation~\ref{eq:bn}) shows that the parameters of the BN layer(s) are directly related to the data distribution, enhancing the adaptability of the feature extractor for different task data distributions.

+Theoretically, given that the objective function of classification task is usually set as the cross-entropy loss between softmax output vector and the one-hot ground-truth vector, task-specific BN parameters will be optimized distinctively for each task-specific local optimal point of the cross-entropy loss to fit the task-specific data distribution.
+By contrast with task-shared BN (regular CNN backbones), the local optimal point of the joint cross-entropy loss of all tasks is likely not close to each task-specific local optimal point, particularly considering that most data of old tasks are not available during learning a new task.
+This is intuitively indicated when the data distributions across tasks are various, where shared-BN cannot fit well but task-specific BN is able to fit perfectly each task data distribution.